shrikantnagori/shrikantnagori.github.io/_posts/2021-07-22-Down-the-memory-lane.md

 I never met him, but my imagination of my grand-dad is that he is like my dad.

 I think my mom and dad come from a different generation where life was about giving more to others rather than taking .
 They came from such backgrounds , and achieved things in life so late that they couldnt learn how to enjoy them.
-Getting rich was easy, feeling rich was not.
+Getting rich was easy, living rich was not.
 I dont think they can change, so i wish for them to be find more ways of giving more to the world in their retirements :)

 Happy Birthday papa !